The public often asks about our mental health and substance use programs for British Columbians. Read our most frequently asked questions.

 Our programs, which you can read about in Our Services, treat complex mental illness and substance use.
 We're also working to improve mental health and substance use systems across B.C. to ensure people can access the care they need.

-We've scaled up opioid agonist treatment in many of our programs, including Correctional Health Services and the Forensic Regional Community Clinics.
+We've scaled up opioid agonist treatment in many of our programs, including Correctional Health Services and the Forensic Psychiatric Regional Clinics.

-To learn more about our opioid crisis response, contact us.
+To learn more about our response to the toxic drug crisis, contact us.